polytope-labs/ismp-rs/README.md

 ## Goals

-This repo holds all the neccessary components that state machines need become interoperable using the ISMP protocol.
+This repo holds all the neccessary components that state machines need to become interoperable using the ISMP protocol.

 ## Documentation